dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 # Creating the USB

-Last edited: January 26, 2020
+Last edited: Febuary 13, 2020

 Requirements:

 * [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases), highly recommend running the debug version to show more info
 * [AppleSupportPkg](https://github.com/acidanthera/AppleSupportPkg/releases)
 * [ProperTree](https://github.com/corpnewt/ProperTree) or Xcode to edit .plist files (OpenCore Configurator is another tool but is heavily outdated and the Mackie version is known for corruption. **Please avoid these kinds of tools at all costs!**).
-* Cleaned NVRAM(This is seriously important as you want a clean slate when working with OpenCore, luckily with OC you can press `CleanNvram` in the boot picker when `AllowNvramReset` is enabled
+* Cleaned NVRAM(This is seriously important if you used Clover before, as many variables will remain causing conflicts.
+Luckily with OC you can press `CleanNvram` in the boot picker when `AllowNvramReset` is enabled in your config)
-* Knowledge of how a Hackintosh works and what files yours requires(ie: Type of network controller).
+* Basic knowledge of how a Hackintosh works and what files yours requires(ie: Type of network controller).
 * You must remove Clover from your system entirely if you wish to use it as your main boot-loader.
 Keep a backup of your Clover based EFI.
+See here on what needs to be cleaned: [Clover Conversion](/clover-conversion/README.md)

 # Making the installer